-Do you know…that hooves, antlers, nylon bones and animal bones are “tooth breakers”?
-All of these “toys” are detrimental to your dog’s teeth as they frequently cause tooth fractures which in turn expose the pulp of the tooth.
+Did you know that hooves, antlers, nylon bones and animal bones are “tooth breakers”?
+All of these dog toys are detrimental to your dog’s teeth as they frequently cause tooth fractures which in turn expose the pulp of the tooth.
 It is the pulp that contains the blood vessels and nerves and when exposed will lead to abscess formation as well as intense pain.
 It is best to have your dog chew on objects that you can readily bend or indent with a fingernail.
 Rubber chew toys are often satisfying to the dog without concern for fracturing teeth.
 Just make sure toys cannot be swallowed.

-Do you know… that tartar is not “just dirty teeth” but the first step to gingivitis and periodontal disease?
+Did you know that tartar is not “just dirty teeth” but the first step to gingivitis and periodontal disease?
 If left untreated, the bone supporting the tooth will become affected leading to tooth loss.
 Dental cleanings with x-rays all under anesthesia permit the veterinarian to get a good assessment of your pet’s oral health.